A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 - 1 medium egg + 1 tbsp water

-- Prepare dough by mixing together all the dough ingredients and use your hands to form a dough ball.
-Knead the dough on the bench for 4-5 minutes until you create a smooth ball (it will be sticky at first, but will become elastic and smooth with a bit of kneading.)
-Then cover with a damp towel and leave on the bench for three hours (at a room temperature between 21-23°C) before transferring to the fridge overnight.
+- Prepare dough by mixing together all the dough ingredients and use your hands to form a sticky dough ball.
+Knead the dough on the bench for 5-8 minutes until you create a smooth ball.
+Then cover with a damp towel and leave to ferment for three hours (at a room temperature between 21-23°C) before transferring to the fridge overnight.

-- Mix together the flour and 250g unsalted butter, then roll it into a rectangle of about 20 x 30cm, in between two sheets of baking paper.
-Place in the fridge to firm up a little bit.
-Not too hard though or it won’t incorporate into the dough.
+- Mix together the 1.5 Tbsp flour and 250g butter, then roll it into a rectangle of about 20 x 30cm, in between two sheets of baking paper.
+Place in the fridge for a few minutes so it is cool.
+Howver ensure it is still nice and pliable.
 Aim for the butter and the dough to be similar consistencies.

-- Take yesterday’s dough from the fridge and roll it into a rectangle double the size of the butter packet.
+- Take the dough and on a floured bench, roll it into a rectangle double the size of the butter packet.
 Place the butter packet on the bottom end of the dough and fold over the top end.
 Fold the sides over to tuck in the butter.
 Use a rolling pin to gently press a few times along the length of the dough to help disperse the butter.

 - Roll the butter and dough out flat into a long rectangle before folding into thirds.
 Now let the dough rest for 20-30 minutes in the fridge or on the bench.* *If your kitchen is on the cool side, the dough can just rest on the bench.
 It's important to not let the butter melt or warm up too much.
 However in the same regard, don't chill the butter down so much that it shatters when you roll the dough out.
 Turn the dough 90 degrees and roll it out in front you and repeat the folding process.
 Let it rest for 20-30 minutes.Repeat this step once more (that’s three times in total.)